kvosbur/freecell-solitaire-solver/game-engine/memory-bank/techContext.md

 - Library crate only: no built-in UI or direct user interaction
 - Minimize dependencies unless they provide clear learning or usability benefits
 - Code must be idiomatic Rust and pass clippy/rustfmt checks
+- **New Constraint**: The `freecell-game-engine` crate must remain pure, focusing solely on core FreeCell game rules and mechanics.
+Features related to solver heuristics, game analysis, or UI-specific logic are explicitly excluded and will reside in separate, higher-level crates.

 ## Dependencies